 Choose Topicals over Other CBD Products

-For starters, you should use a topical CBD product instead of CBD oil, capsules, or something else.
+You should use a topical CBD product for acne instead of CBD oil, capsules, or something else.

-Although most of us are more familiar with using CBD oil, you can also apply CBD to your skin in the form of a topical product.
-This includes creams, lotions, salves, and balms, which are the ideal way to use CBD for cystic acne and other skin conditions.
+Although CBD oil is the most popular and commonly used form, you can also apply CBD to your skin in the form of a topical product.
+This includes creams, lotions, salves, and balms, which are the ideal option for cystic acne and other skin conditions.

-Aside from CBD, these products can contain all of the regular topical ingredients you’ve already heard of, like beeswax, cocoa butter, coconut oil, and many other plant-based oils, vitamin E, aloe vera, and much more.
-Many of these ingredients can help with acne as well.
+Aside from CBD, these products can contain topical ingredients you might’ve already heard of, like beeswax, cocoa butter, coconut oil, tea tree oil, and many other plant-based oils, green tea, aloe vera, and much more.
+Many of these natural compounds may also have anti-acne properties (5).

 Look for Full-Spectrum CBD Whenever Possible